TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='educations'></span>

 🔥 News
+- [April 2026] Our paper "Editing Physiological Signals in Videos Using Latent Representations" was accepted to CVPR 2026 Workshop on Subtle Visual Computing!
 - [Sep 2025] I joined Huawei Technologies Co., Ltd. as an AI Researcher!
 - [Jun 2025] Our paper was selected as a Best Paper Candidate at ICME 2025!
 - [Mar 2025] Our paper "ProDehaze: Prompting Diffusion Models Toward Faithful Image Dehazing" was accepted to IEEE ICME 2025 as an oral presentation!